Ridham177/thumbsim/README.md

 ## ARM Thumb Simulator

-In this project, the Thumb instruction set is simulated.
+In this project, the Thumb 16 bit instruction set is simulated.
 The simulator can be used to examine performance metrics of a given program.
 Example measurements are given for the Shang benchmark with differnt optimization levels.

 ## Instructions Implemented